 Alternatively you can consume node metrics using your own metrics aggregation service poitned to the metrics API.

 Your Deepgram Account Representative should provide you with download links to customized configuration files to be used with your Kubernetes deployment.
-With these files you will need to create configuration maps using the engine.toml and api.toml files:
+These will include Kubernetes manifest files describing config maps, deployments, services, persistent volumes, and other needed resources to setup your environment.

 You can check the status of each deployment using